speps/speps.github.io/content/articles/torus-trooper-part1.md

 - Written in D, a language I didn't know at all while I was busy studying C++
 - It's awfully addictive!

-What better project than try to compile a **D v0.110** project in a modern version of D!
+What better project than try to compile a **D v0.110** project in a modern version of D and possibly porting the game to WebAssembly+WebGL!
 So here we are...

 ## Switching from Ant to DUB